jakeleyhr/GetVISTA/README.md

 3952 4582 exon
 4583 4882 UTR
 ```
-However, by including the **-all** flag, all transcripts are included, including the non-canonical ones, e.g:
+However, by including the **-all** flag in the command, all transcripts are included, including the non-canonical ones, e.g:
 ```
 < 1 4882 GDF5-201
 1 562 UTR